 Halloween Costume Contest

 Invite your community to dress up to celebrate the night sky for Halloween.
-Adorn yourself as an astronaut, engineer, space traveler, Dr. Who, an alien or anything that makes you want to marvel at the wonders of the universe above our heads.
+Adorn yourself as an astronaut, engineer, space traveler, Doctor Who, an alien or anything that makes you want to marvel at the wonders of the universe above our heads.
 Share photographs and submit photos of your community wearing their costumes through social media to celebrate Hill Country Night Sky Month.
+Be sure to tag #NightSkyMonth to show off your masterpiece!

 Better Lighting Contest

-Invite your local community to improve their outdoor lighting, and make it fun!
+Invite your local community to improve their outdoor lighting and make it fun!
 Invite folks to share their commitment to preserving night skies by posting before and after photos through social media.

-For all of these events and contests, please use #NightSkyMonth on social media so the Hill Country sees it!
+For all of these events and contests, please tag #NightSkyMonth on social media so the Hill Country sees it!

 ACTIVITY IDEAS